storybookjs/react-native/addons/docs/docs/mdx.md

 );
 ```

 There's a one-to-one mapping from the code in `MDX` to `CSF`, which in turn directly corresponds to Storybook's internal `storiesOf` API.
-As a user this means your existing Storybook knowledge should easily translate between the three.
+As a user, this means your existing Storybook knowledge should translate between the three.
 And technically, this means that the transformations that happen under the hood are simple and predictable.

 ## Writing stories